Linda (Tokischa and Rosalía song): Reception

 After uploading the first teaser of the song on social media, online backlash started to appear for Rosalía collaborating with a Latino artist, which is something the singer has been facing since the beginning of her career.
 Large amounts of people online constantly remind her that she is "not Latina" or is "Latina fishing".
 The controversy reached American rapper Cardi B, who is of direct Dominican descent.
 She responded to the following tweet "the gatekeeping woke activist latinos already hating in the comments.
 Y’all are so fucking irritating.
 We just wanna hear the music and shake ass.
-Go away!" and made the following statement: "and its soo annoying because Rosalia is a huge mainstream artist colabing with a small artist from DR. It's hard to go mainstream if you from DR this is huge for Tokischa and can take her far.
+Go away!" and made the following statement: "and its soo annoying because Rosalia is a huge mainstream artist collabing with a small artist from DR. It's hard to go mainstream if you from DR this is huge for Tokischa and can take her far.
 There's only 2 big reggaeton mainstream artists from DR Alfa & Natti".
 After being reminded that "Rosalía ain't Latina", the rapper continued defending the Spanish singer by writing "And a lot of Latino artists ain't supporting or giving the push to Dominican artists so what's your point?".

 At the end of 2021, "Linda" was listed as one of the best songs of the year by many publications including Billboard, Pitchfork, Harper's Bazaar, Dazed and The Fader.